-Phishing is the practice of sending fraudulent communications that appear to come from a reputable source.
-It is usually done through email.
-The goal is to steal sensitive data like credit card and login information, or to install malware on the victim's machine.
+Phishing attacks are the practice of sending fraudulent communications that appear to come from a reputable source.
+It is usually performed through email.
+The goal is to steal sensitive data like credit card and login information or to install malware on the victim's machine.
 Phishing is a common type of cyber attack that everyone should learn about in order to protect themselves.

-Phishing starts with a fraudulent email or other communication that is designed to lure a victim.
+Phishing starts with a fraudulent email or other communication designed to lure a victim.
 The message is made to look as though it comes from a trusted sender.
-If it fools the victim, he or she is coaxed into providing confidential information, often on a scam website.
+If it fools the victim, he or she is coaxed into providing confidential information--often on a scam website.
 Sometimes malware is also downloaded onto the target's computer.

 When attackers go after a "big fish" like a CEO, it's called whaling.
-These attackers often spend considerable time profiling the target to find the opportune moment and means of stealing login credentials.
-Whaling is of particular concern because high-level executives are able to access a great deal of company information.
+These attackers often spend considerable time profiling the target to find the opportune moment and means to steal login credentials.
+Whaling is of particular concern because high-level executives are able to access a great deal of sensitive company information.